 Chronic abusers of meth begin to demonstrate problems controlling their use of the drug very early in their cycle of addiction.
 These individuals begin to spend more time trying to get meth, using meth, and recovering from the effects of use.

 They begin to sacrifice activities that were once important to them to continue to use meth and even begin to ignore important personal obligations to engage in drug abuse.
 Very often, these individuals will begin to use the drug in situations where it is dangerous to do so, such as before driving a car or while caring for children.
-They may realize they are jeopardizing their health due to their drug use, but they continue to use the drug in spite of this.
+They may realize they are jeopardizing their health due to their drug use, but they continue to use the drug despite this.

 In some individuals, this loss of control may be represented by selling items to buy drugs, engaging in criminal activities, or participating in other types of risky behaviors to get meth.